Book Of The MOMENT

 Did the Whitshank’s relationship with the house hinder or enhance family life?
 Could they have had a better life somewhere else?

 All families have secrets.
 What secrets surprised you the most in this novel?

-Anne Tyler suggested this was going to be her last novel (though it isn’t as two have followed A Spool of Blue Thread).
+Anne Tyler suggested this was going to be her last novel (though it clearly isn’t as several have followed A Spool of Blue Thread including Redhead by the Side of the Road).
 Is this significant to the novel’s narrative and form?

 THE TIN MAN